Principal of partnership

-Private insurance coverage (i.e. non-statutory health insurance) is by law only available to those whose income is for more than 3 years above the national average (see above 4).
+Private insurance coverage (i.e. non-statutory health insurance) is by law only available to those whose income is above the national average (see above 4).
 This can take the form of supplementary or comprehensive insurance, which is provided by profit-based insurance companies, and is based on a cost reimbursement principle.

 This does not cover any further family members, and once having signed up for private health insurance you are by law no longer allowed to become a member in a statutory health insurance fund.

 Image Folder 2024

 Expat Guide to German Social Insurance 2023

 The brochure gives a comprehensive overview of the Social Security system in the Federal Republic of Germany.
 Contents include pension, health, long-term care and occupational accident insurance schemes as well as the fields of promotion of employment, labour law and educational assistance, rehabilitation of disabled persons, housing allowance and social assistance. © Federal Ministry of Labour and Social Affairs